 The RWD Meaning and working explained

-The rear wheel drive vehicle layout is a configuration in which engine drives the rear wheels of the vehicle.
+The rear wheel drive vehicle layout is a configuration in which the engine drives the rear wheels of the vehicle.
 For transferring the power generated to rear wheels, these vehicles use a number of components such as a drive shaft and a differential.
 The drive shaft is also known as a propeller shaft.
 Thus, power flows from the power-pack (i.e. engine and gearbox) to the propeller shaft and then to the differential and rear wheels.

-In comparison with the other vehicle drives such as front wheel drive and four-wheel drive, this configuration is simple from design and packaging point of view.
+In comparison with the other vehicle drives such as the front wheel drive and four-wheel drive, this configuration is simple from design and packaging point of view.
 In addition, many engineers believe that RWD arrangement is more suitable for performance vehicles which employ engines of high power output.

 Possible configurations in rear wheel drive layout: